nikitavoloboev/data/docs/psychology/marketing.md

 One way to do launches with possible virality is rewarding people who retweet with potential to win some amazing reward [like life time subscription](https://twitter.com/thekitze/status/1144147293786005504).

+Best way to do marketing is simply [launching features often and sharing updates through multiple channels](https://www.producthunt.com/discussions/i-m-alex-maccaw-founder-of-clearbit-and-reflect-ask-me-anything) (Twitter/Email are most effective).
+As well as making teaching content via nicely readable shareable docs or videos.

 ## Nice ads

 - [Kyrö Distillery: Presented by a naked man](https://www.youtube.com/watch?v=6Q35akNanEs)